 The first reason to opt for new window trim is if it has worn out and no longer looks presentable.
 Weather, moisture and insects can cause the trim to discolor, splinter and rot.

-You may be able to save money by getting the trim replaced at the same time the windows are replaced, if your contractor or manufacturer offers some kind of bundled package.
+You may be able to save money by getting the trim replaced at the same time the windows are replaced if your contractor or manufacturer offers some kind of bundled package.
+This can be a big cost-saver if you're replacing your windows all at once.

 Choose window trim material carefully to make it last longer